The 10 Best Nikon Lenses

 video play icon

-This wiki has been updated 43 times since it was first published in April of 2015.
+This wiki has been updated 44 times since it was first published in April of 2015.
 Offering everything from wide-angle and close-up macros to long-range telephoto shots, these Nikon lenses will deliver outstanding image quality.
 We've included models that are priced for everyone from amateur photographers upgrading their kits through to professional shooters looking to round out their arsenals, ranked here by their sharpness, autofocus speed, and durability.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. 24–70mm ƒ/2.8E